 Arts residency in the south of France

-A grand old house, in a small village amongst the vines in the south of France.
-The region is the Minervois, between the Mediterranean Sea and the Black Mountains, not far from the Spanish border.
-Olive trees, fruit trees, pretty little market towns, fresh local produce, local wines, walks, river swims.
+A grand old house, in a small village amongst the vines of the Minervois, between the Mediterranean Sea and the Black Mountains, not far from the Spanish border.
+Olive trees, market towns, fresh local produce, beautiful countryside, river swims.
 Hôtel Sainte Valière is an arts residency, a place of creative production and cultural exchange, and proposes concerts and events.
-We are currently accepting artist applications for our 2019 residency programs.
+We are currently accepting artist applications for our 2020 residency programs.

 Reviews by our 2018 artists…